Should you go solar with Silfab solar panels?

-Silfab solar panels have an excellent efficiency rating, especially their high-end panels, the Silfab Elite and Silfab Prime.
-These products have efficiencies above 20%, landing them in the “premium efficiency” category among manufacturers like Sunpower and LG.
+Silfab solar panels have great efficiency ratings.
+Both the Elite and Prime products have efficiencies above 20%, landing them in the “premium efficiency” category among manufacturers like Sunpower and LG.

-Even Silfab’s other panels have efficiencies that range from 19.4% to 19.7%, which is above the industry standard of 17%.
-Despite that, panel efficiency actually isn’t as important as many manufacturers would like you to believe.
+Despite that, solar panel efficiency actually isn’t as important as many manufacturers would like you to believe.
 Take it from SolarReviews CEO Andy Sendy, as he explains solar panel efficiency and how much it really matters in this video:

 Power tolerance is a measure of how much power a solar panel will produce above or below its rated power capacity under Standard Test Conditions (STC).
 Basically, a solar panel will have its rated power listed, but the actual amount of power it can produce can fluctuate.

-All of the panels in Silfab’s product line have a power tolerance rating of -0/+10.
-This means that at any point in time, a Silfab Solar panel will be operating at least at its rated capacity, but it could operate 10 W higher.
+All of the panels in Silfab’s product line have a power tolerance rating of -0/+10 W. This means that at any point in time, a Silfab Solar panel will be operating at least at its rated capacity, but it could operate 10 W higher.

 For example, the Silfab Prime is rated at 370 W so it will always be operating at at least 370, but it could operate at as high as 380 W under STC.
 The -0 tolerance rating indicates that Silfab has a high-quality manufacturing process and that the panels will hold up well under real world conditions.